Glat0s/custom_d_fine-deimv2-face/README.md

 - When ratio is kept, inference can be sped up with removal of grey paddings
 - Visualisation of preprocessed images, model predictions and ground truth
 - Warmup epochs to ignore background images for easier start of convirsion
+- OneCycler used as scheduler, AdamW as optimizer
 - Export to ONNX, OpenVino, TensorRT.
 Half precision included
 - Inference class for Torch and TensorRT
 - Unified configuration file for all scrips